DenSheneer/GridNodegraph/README.md

 Click the "export" button to create a JSON file in the resource folder.

 This file contains the nodes that are covered by obstacles.
+You can use this file in any way you want.
+For example in a C++ project.